AlinChindea/wdi-second-project/README.md

 ![alin - project 2 - wireframe](https://user-images.githubusercontent.com/29477363/35147808-d795faae-fd07-11e7-889a-8564f5ac15c4.png)

+##Installation and setup
+You can run the project locally by downloading or clonning the [Github repo](https://github.com/EagleEye182/wdi-second-project) or you can view it [online on Heroku](https://bike-a-river.herokuapp.com/).

 ## Technology
 This is a a **full-stack RESTful application** that includes **authentication**.
 In a nutshell, it is an **Express application** that has a **Mongo** database using the **Mongoose ORM**.